What kinds of detox should I do before a trip?

 Avoid adaptogenic herbs for at least 3 days before a mushroom trip.

-The rationale behind stopping adaptogenic herbs is that adaptogens are extremely grounding herbs that help the brain and body adapt to stress.
+The rationale behind stopping adaptogenic herbs is that adaptogens are powerful grounding herbs that help the brain and body adapt to stress.
 Adaptogens are like stress vaccines — that’s literally how they’ve been referred to by scientists.
 This might sound really conducive to a magic mushroom trip, but it can actually reduce the strength and overall profundity of the experience.

 Adaptogens keep you cemented to the ground.
 But you really don’t want that during a magic mushroom trip.